- China Retail constitutes 60% of the Trefis price estimate for Alibaba Group's stock.

 - Latest Earnings

-Mobile MAUs on China retail marketplaces reached 902 million in December 2020, an increase of 21 million over September 2020.
+Mobile MAUs on China retail marketplaces reached 939 million in June 2021, up from 925 million in the previous quarter.

 - Alibaba Recorded $99 Billion in Sales During Major Chinese Shopping Event

 Known as 618 because it falls on June 18, the festival was being closely watched for signs about the health of the consumer in the world’s second-largest economy, as it looks to recover from the coronavirus pandemic.
 Alibaba's gross merchandise value (GMV) stood at 698.2 billion yuan ($98.52 billion).
 GMV is the total value of all orders for products and services placed on the company’s online platform, regardless of whether the goods are sold, delivered, or returned.

 - Secondary Listing of Stock on Hong Kong Exchange